Pu (Luke) Yi 易普

 I participated in programming contests (Olympiad in Informatics in China) in my high school and have been active in the community through my undergrad.
 I served as the president of the Peking University Student Algorithm Association (PKUSAA) for a year, where we organized the biggest programming contests in PKU.
 I also help train high school students for programming contests from time to time.

 I am interested in learning various languages.
-I am conversational in German and Cantonese.
+I am conversant in German and Cantonese.
 Interestingly, although Cantonese is viewed as a regional dialect of Chinese by many people, native Mandarin speakers can generally neither understand nor speak oral Cantonese.